 For example, a roughly 1,100-mile shipment from Denver, Colorado, to Placerville, California, netted one driver $1,000, per the site.
 A thousand-mile road trip, which Google Maps tabulates at more than 17 hours by car, is likely going to take at least two days.

 All transporters must have a driver’s license, vehicle insurance and pass an ID verification and background check before being able to sign up for any potential jobs.
 If you want to help animals reach their new home, that requires a certification from the U.S. Department of Agriculture.
-More importantly, access to the platform comes at a price — users have to pay a $29.99 monthly subscription fee, although the first three months are free.
+More importantly, access to the platform comes at a price — users have to pay a $39.99 monthly subscription fee.

 Roadie is a UPS company, and they call themselves a “crowdsourced model disrupting the logistics industry.”